danmactough/node-feedparser/README.md

     parser.parseUrl('http://cyber.law.harvard.edu/rss/examples/rss2sample.xml');

     // But you should probably be using conditional GETs and passing the results to
-    // parseString() or or piping it right into the stream, if possible
+    // parseString() or piping it right into the stream, if possible

     var reqObj = {'uri': 'http://cyber.law.harvard.edu/rss/examples/rss2sample.xml',
                   'If-Modified-Since' : <your cached 'lastModified' value>,